Imitation Learning with Stability and Safety Guarantees: Stability and Safety Conditions for NN Controlled Systems

 \subsection{Quadratic Constraints: Scalar Activation Functions}

-The stability analysis relies on quadratic constraints to bound the activation function.
+The stability analysis relies on quadratic constraints (QCs) to bound the activation function.
 A typical constraint is the sector bound as defined next. \begin{definition} Let $\alpha \le \beta$ be given.
 The function $\varphi: \R \rightarrow \R$ lies in the (global) sector $[\alpha,\beta]$ if:

 \end{definition} The interpretation of the sector $[\alpha,\beta]$ is that $\varphi$ lies between lines passing through the origin with slope $\alpha$ and $\beta$.
 Many activation functions are bounded in the sector $[0,1]$, e.g. $\tanh$ and ReLU.
 Figure~\ref{fig:tanh} illustrates $\varphi(\nu) = \tanh(\nu)$ (blue solid) and the global sector defined by $[0,1]$ (red solid lines).

-The global sector constraint is often too coarse for analysis; thus, we consider a local sector constraint for tighter bounds.
+The global sector is often too coarse for analysis; thus, we consider a local sector for tighter bounds.